NorthernLightsDevel/NorthernLightsDevel.github.io/content/posts/InstallingArch.md

         $ useradd -m -G wheel -U {username}
         $ passwd {username}
         ```
-    1.  ## Fetch this repo and install the rest of the tools reqired
+    1.  ## Fetch this repo and install the rest of the tools required
         ```bash
         $ su {username}
         $ mkdir .git